kuehn-innerste/100-days-of-code/r1-log.md

 ### R1D8

-Tired, almost ill: break (not willing to leave my comfort zone so far)
+Tired, and spent a lot of time in member list of the Verein. taking a break from 100doc, not willing to leave my comfort zone so far on a weekend.

 [Tweet link](https://twitter.com/lakuehn/status/1226578711442608128?s=20)